 - Sec.
-6. MEMBERSHIP AND OPERATION.
-In all conferences between the senate and the house by committee, the number of committee members from each house shall be five.
-All votes on matters of difference shall be taken by each committee separately.
-A majority of each committee shall be required to determine the matter in dispute.
-Reports by conference committees must be signed by a majority of each committee of the conference. - Sec.
-7. MEETINGS.
-House conferees when meeting with senate conferees to adjust differences shall meet in public and shall give a reasonable amount of notice of the meeting in the place designated for giving notice of meetings of house standing committees.
+7. MEETINGS. (a) House conferees when meeting with senate conferees to adjust differences shall meet in public and shall give a reasonable amount of notice of the meeting in the place designated for giving notice of meetings of house standing committees.
 Any such meeting shall be open to the news media.
-Any conference committee report adopted in private shall not be considered by the house. - Sec.
+Any conference committee report adopted in private shall not be considered by the house. - (b) At a meeting of the conferees to adjust differences on the general appropriations bill, the chair of the house conferees may request the assistance of any house member who serves on the appropriations committee. - Sec.
 8. INSTRUCTIONS.
 Instructions to a conference committee shall be made after the conference is ordered and before the conferees are appointed by the speaker, and not thereafter. - Sec.
 9. LIMITATIONS ON JURISDICTION. (a) Conference committees shall limit their discussions and their actions solely to the matters in disagreement between the two houses.
-A conference committee shall have no authority with respect to any bill or resolution: - (1) to change, alter, or amend text which is not in disagreement; - (2) to omit text which is not in disagreement; - (3) to add text on any matter which is not in disagreement;

-(4) to add text on any matter which is not included in either the house or senate version of the bill or resolution.
+A conference committee shall have no authority with respect to any bill or resolution: - (1) to change, alter, or amend text which is not in disagreement; - (2) to omit text which is not in disagreement; - (3) to add text on any matter which is not in disagreement; - (4) to add text on any matter which is not included in either the house or senate version of the bill or resolution.